Chapter 45 BWV 188 Ich habe meine Zuversicht

 We are now very familiar with the form of the aria, much used by Bach at this time, a ternary (A B A) structure in which the A section is rewritten principally in order for it to return to, and therefore end in, the tonic key.
 Section A ends at bar 27 and a shortened version of the ritornello theme, concentrating principally upon the triplet figuration, leads to the B or middle section (beginning bar 31).
 The text now emphasises the pain we suffer from the crosses we bear and the vocal line leans on these words with clear implications of sighing and moaning.
 There is very little of the major mode in this aria, although the middle section does contrive to end in G major, perhaps an indication of the light the Lord brings to us despite our lack of understanding of His purpose.

 The minimally altered reprise of the A section begins in bar 48 and takes us through to the last ritornello statement, shortened and revised in order to maintain the intensity.
-This aria, once heard, is not quickly forgotten.
+This aria, once heard, is one that the listener is unlikely to forget.

 The brevity of the second recitative conceals its significance.
 The themes of the first aria are revisited, but more abruptly and in a different order.
 The singer, reinforced by the repeated string chords, announces the demise of the world since one cannot build firmly upon the false foundations of rank and position.
 But the third line reminds us that God will always endure and we are blessed if we but trust in Him (from bar 4).
 The strings immediately abandon their aggression and the vocal line becomes more mellifluous and gentle.